sivanibaskaran/koadata/README.md

 By default the latest version of the database is called by the functions.
 Currently there is only one version of the database.
-For more information on how to use the database [click here](https://sivanibaskaran.github.io/koadata/).
+For more information on how to use the database in *R* [click here](https://sivanibaskaran.github.io/koadata/).

 This database is complete to the best of our knowledge as of May 2021.
 A